levg34/typescript-nedb-orm/README.md

 ### Future Considerations

--   **Performance Optimizations**: Continuous efforts will be made to enhance the efficiency of queries and database interactions.
--   **Enhanced Documentation**: I plan to add more tutorials, examples, and in-depth guides.
+-   **Enhanced Documentation**: I plan to add more tutorials, examples (ready to run in StackBlitz), and in-depth guides.
 -   **Extended Query Capabilities**: Aiming to provide more tools and flexibility in data retrieval and manipulation.

 ### Your Input Matters